Healthcare Visa Sponsorship Jobs in North Carolina

 Which healthcare companies sponsor visas in North Carolina?

-Duke Health and UNC Health are the largest sponsors, filing hundreds of H-1B and EB-2 petitions annually for physicians, researchers, and clinical specialists.
+Duke Health and UNC Health are the largest sponsors, filing hundreds of H-1B visa and EB-2 petitions annually for physicians, researchers, and clinical specialists.
 Atrium Health (Charlotte), Wake Forest Baptist Health, and Novant Health also sponsor significant numbers of international healthcare workers.
 Smaller specialty hospitals and research facilities throughout the state regularly sponsor for niche medical roles.

 How to find healthcare visa sponsorship jobs in North Carolina?